RBC Race for the Kids

 Yes, as you cross the finish line, you’ll be given a wooden medal.

-To prevent waste at this year’s event, an official RBC Race for the Kids t-shirt will not automatically be included in your race entry packs.
-For anyone who has taken part in RBC Race for the Kids before, we would love to see as many people as possible reusing their old t-shirts.
-However, you can still request a new t-shirt for this year’s event if you would like one.
+To prevent waste at this year’s event, an official RBC Race for the Kids t-shirt won't automatically be included in your race entry packs.
+For anyone who has taken part in RBC Race for the Kids before, we'd love to see as many people as possible reusing their old t-shirts.
+However, you can still request a new t-shirt for this year’s event if you'd like one.

-Yes.
-You might find that you'll be able to raise a lot more money if you wear your company's t-shirt or even fancy dress.
-If it helps to raise more funds, and it's safe to run in it, then please feel free.
+Yes!
+You might find you'll be able to raise a lot more money if you wear your company's t-shirt or even fancy dress.
+If it helps to raise more funds, and it's safe to run in, then please feel free.

 If you would like to change your t-shirt size, please bring your unworn t-shirt to the race pack collection tent on the morning of the event, where we will exchange it for a different size.
 Please note that the race pack collection tent will be very busy on event day so please allow extra time to do this.

-Yes, all participants including children can have a t-shirt in their race pack.
+Yes, all participants taking part in RBC Race for the Kids (Hyde Park) including children can have a t-shirt in their race pack.
 Please select the relevant t-shirt sizes at registration.
 Please note that our children's t-shirt sizes begin at age 3-4.

-We will be sending out the first wave of race packs at the end of August.
-Please do not worry if you have not yet received your race pack.
+We'll be sending out the first wave of race packs at the end of August.
+Please don't worry if you haven't yet received your race pack.

-We do not set any minimum fundraising targets, but we would love you to raise as much as you can for GOSH Charity.
-Your registration fee contributes towards the cost of holding the event, but by fundraising on top, you will be joining the race to help beat childhood cancer.
-We suggest working towards a £150 fundraising target.
+Yes please!
+We ask all participants to raise over £100 for GOSH Charity.
+Your registration fee contributes towards the cost of holding the event, but by fundraising on top of this, you'll be joining the race to help beat childhood cancer.

-The money raised from RBC Race for the Kids will help build the Children's Cancer Centre at GOSH.
+The money raised from RBC Race for the Kids will help build the new, world-leading Children's Cancer Centre at GOSH.

 Research and treatments have dramatically improved survival, but cancer is still the biggest killer of children aged one to 14 in the UK.